A Complete Guide to BVA Specialisations, Skillsets, and Top BVA Colleges in India

 Updated on Jun 30, 2025 17:09 IST

-A Bachelor of Visual Arts (BVA) is an undergraduate degree designed for students who wish to build a career in the visual arts and bring out their creativity.
-Whether you are interested in painting, sculpture, photography, animation, or design, a BVA course allows you to pursue your artistic passion in a formal and professional setting.
-To help you learn more about BVA, we have listed down the BVA specialisations and top colleges in India offering those specialisations.
+A Bachelor of Visual Arts (BVA) is an undergraduate degree designed for students considering a career in the visual arts and sharpening their creativity.
+If you are interested in painting, sculpture, photography, animation, or design, then pursuing a BVA course can be helpful.
+We have listed BVA specialisations and top colleges in India offering those specialisations.

 BVA Specialization